EricWiener/ai-notes/content/Research-Papers/Panoptic SegFormer.md

 Finally, the fused attention maps $A_{\text{fused}}$ are passed to a $1 \times 1$ conv for binary mask prediction.

 **Training**:
 During training you predict a mask and a category at each layer of the decoder.
-This is referred to as ==deep supervision== and using it results in the mask decoder performing better and convering faster.
+This is referred to as ==deep supervision== and using it results in the mask decoder performing better and converging faster.
 <!--SR:!2024-11-29,336,290-->

 **Inference**: